Guide to U.S. Flowing Hair Cents

 The Coinage Act of April 2, 1792 established the United States Mint and adopted the silver dollar as the unit within a decimal-based monetary system.
 The Act would authorize ten different denominations ranging from the copper half cent to the ten-dollar gold eagle.
 Among these denominations was the cent, with a value of 1/100 of a dollar, which would play a vital role in the early American economy.
 In 1792, patterns were created for various denominations including the cent, but the cents struck in the following year would have a very different appearance.

-In 1793, the cent would be the first denomination struck by the United States Mint, in a small building in Philadelphia that served as the nation’s first officially established Mint.
-Earlier coinage of the United States or the former colonies had been struck in many different establishments, but this was the first time federal coins were struck, on February 27, 1793.
-The coin, now named the 1793 Chain Cent was supposedly designed by Henry Voigt, the first chief-coiner at the Mint.
-Much criticized, his work would not last long, and at least one major engraving mistake is known.
+On February 27, 1793, the cent would be the first denomination struck by the United States Mint on its own premises with its own equipment.
+The historic production took place in a small building in Philadelphia that served as the nation’s first officially established Mint.
+The initial design was created by the Chief Coiner Henry Voigt.
+His work was much criticized, would not last long, and at least one major engraving mistake is known.

 The obverse design features the head of Liberty, facing right with her hair flowing backwards.
 The inscription “LIBERTY” is placed above and the date below, with both inscriptions appearing in a curved manner.
 The reverse design contains a chain of 15 links in a continuous circle, representing the fifteen states in the Union at the time.
 The denomination “ONE CENT” appears at center, which is also expressed as “1/100” directly beneath.
 The inscription “UNITED STATES OF AMERICA” is evenly spaced around.